Cloud Service >> Knowledgebase >> Cloud Server >> chrome://net-internals/#dns Guide - Flush DNS Cache on Chrome and Solving DNS Lookup Failures

 3. Confirm the action and restart Chrome.

-This step removes any misconfigurations that could be causing DNS lookup failures.
+Why This Works?
+This removes any misconfigurations or corrupted settings that might be causing DNS lookup failures.

 Common Causes of DNS Lookup Failures